DocHound/DocHoundEngine/Docs/SupportedTopicTypes.md

 * [ ] Wiki formats (not sure what that would be exactly :-) )
 * [ ] Word
 * [ ] One Note
-* [ ] MAML/AML files (Microsoft Help format from the Windows Vista days that is still used by Sandcastle)
+* [ ] MAML/AML files (Microsoft Help format from the Windows Vista days that is still used by Sandcastle).
+The JSON.NET documentation uses this format extensively.
+For more info, see also: https://en.wikipedia.org/wiki/Microsoft_Assistance_Markup_Language
 * [ ] PDF
 * [ ] Power Point
 * [ ] Excel